 Just about every city dweller knows that light pollution in NYC makes urban stargazing almost impossible.
+So, where to see the stars in NYC?
 While the NYC night sky is equally unamenable to this activity, SUMMIT One Vanderbilt allows guests to transcend this limitation by bringing them closer — literally — to the stars.

 One Vanderbilt’s towering elevation makes SUMMIT a unique vantage point for exploring the cosmos without traveling to a remote, rural location.
 When you’re 1,100 feet above the grid of city streets, you can see stars, planets, and other celestial bodies that are generally obscure or invisible from the ground.
 This view allows locals and visitors to tap into their “inner astronomer” and better appreciate the magic of the NYC night sky.